GreeFine/GamePrograming/README.md

 # GamePrograming
-Thug of magic wars Game for CSUSM Game for CSUSM
+Thug of magic wars Game for CSUSM